caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 **You will build employer-competitive design portfolios that will help you jobs.** However - you won't always have time to really perfect these - many students go back at the end of class and polish later.
 Getting the core concepts down is more important. **Perfect is the enemy of good**

 ## SLIDES 28
-In-class activities, the six big projects, and the weekly Challenge assignments are all designed to help you build a UX/UI design portfolio.
-As a UX designer, your portfolio will be the most valuable asset you have in your job hunt.
+In-class activities, the six big projects, and the weekly Challenge assignments are all designed to help you build a UX/UI design portfolio, one of the most valuable assets you have in your job hunt.
 Companies today will not consider you without a professional portfolio.

 **Six Student Projects**
 - iOS Mobile App | Weeks 1–4